FAQs for JDs

 You will spend approximately the same amount of time in class (since semester hours are tied to class time).
 You would need to look at the reading lists, and consider that number of exams you would be studying for based on your selections.

 What are the guidelines for taking a course or courses pass/fail?

-Law classes may only be taken on a pass/fail basis if they are specifically designed as such (credit/no credit or pass/fail) (and example would be last semester’s NITA course scheduled during Spring Break).
+Law classes may only be taken on a pass/fail basis if they are specifically designed as such (credit/no credit or pass/fail).

 To sign up for a non-law course, should I request it on Penn In-Touch, or do I need to fill out a form?